mattrussi/gitlab-com-runbooks/troubleshooting/sentry-is-down.md

+---
-# Sentry is down and gives error 500
+title: Sentry is down and gives error 500
+tags:
+- troubleshooting
+---

 ## Symptoms